 Scope: local Type: required Intent: out.
 An integer value; 0 means no error has been detected.

 psb_geasum-1-Norm of Vector

 This function computes the 1-norm of a vector x.
-If x is a double precision real vector computes 1-norm as:
+If x is a real vector it computes 1-norm as: